- Search The Registry

 Christopher Edley Sr.

 The birth of Christopher F. Edley in 1928 is marked on this date.
 He was a Black lawyer and administrator.

 Christopher Fairfield.
 Edley, Sr., was born in Charleston, West Virginia.
-When Edley graduated from Howard University in 1953, he was one of the few Black students earning a law degree.
+When Edley graduated from Howard University in 1953, he was among the few Black students earning a law degree.
 Later he went to Harvard, where Edley married Zaida Coles.
 The couple had a son, Christopher Edley, Jr., and a daughter, Judith.
 After passing his bar exam, he moved to Philadelphia in its district attorney's office.
-He became chief of the Appellate Division after three years and served the city's Human Rights Commission.
+After three years, he became chief of the Appellate Division and served on the city's Human Rights Commission.
 In 1960, he was Chief of the Administration of Justice Division of the U.S. Commission on Civil Rights.
-Edley worked for the predecessor of the U.S. Department of Housing and Urban Development with the Kennedy administration and was the first Black program officer at the Ford Foundation in 1963.
+Edley worked for the U.S. Department of Housing and Urban Development predecessor with the Kennedy administration and was the first Black program officer at the Ford Foundation in 1963.

 The success of that campaign and his leadership and fund-raising ability transformed the UNCF into one of the nation's best-known charities.
-One measure of his career is that he raised $700 million to aid students attending America’s Historic Black Colleges and Universities.
+One measure of his career was raising $700 million to aid students attending America’s Historic Black Colleges and Universities.
 As part of that effort, he kicked off the first nationally televised telethon for education, the annual “Lou Rawls Parade of Stars,” which has raised about $100 million.
 Edley also secured a $50 million challenge grant from TV Guide founder and former diplomat Walter H. Annenberg, allegedly the largest single gift in the history of Black philanthropy.

-He is most noted for his highly successful administration and fundraising United Negro College Fund.
-Edley retired in 1991, and in May 2003, died of a heart attack at his home in New Rochelle, New York.
+He is most noted for his highly successful administration and United Negro College Fund fundraising.
+Edley retired in 1991 and, in May 2003, died of a heart attack at his home in New Rochelle, New York.
 He was 75.